 While we didn’t have a chance to ride the Waikiki Trolley Red Line, I do think it’s a great way to see some of the historic/cultural sites in Honolulu.

-It starts off in Waikiki where you can see the famous Duke Kahanamoku statue.
+The red line starts off in Waikiki, where you can see the famous Duke Kahanamoku statue.
 Then you’ll head to Iolani Palace, which is the only royal palace in the United States.
-There’s a scenic drive through Punchbowl Crater and a stop in Honolulu’s Chinatown.
+There’s a scenic drive through Punchbowl Crater and a stop in Honolulu’s Chinatown in Downtown Honolulu.

 You can also get off at Ala Moana Center to do some shopping or grab lunch/dinner.